tedeh/publishing-rabbitmq-messages-from-postgresql/README.md

-# integrating-rabbitmq-and-postgresql
+# publishing-rabbitmq-messages-from-postgresql

-The article accompanying this repository was posted on tedeh.net here: https://tedeh.net/publishing-and-receiving-rabbitmq-messages-in-postgresql
+The article accompanying this repository was posted on [tedeh.net](https://tedeh.net) here: https://tedeh.net/publishing-rabbitmq-messages-from-postgresql/

-## How to run